jtpeller/OEIS/README.md

 Options:
  - `-seq` -- Give the sequence ID (A000002 for example)
  - `-seqlen` -- Give the number of elements to generate.
-There will be limits on some of the sequences due to overflow.
+There may be limits on some of the sequences due to overflow or warnings due to rounding inaccuracies or lengthy computations.